prefix-dev/reproducible-builds/README.md

 the reproducibility for this specific recipe.
 This should also help us find `rattler-build` changes that we can make to prodoce more reproducible builds.

 You can also help us by debugging packages that fail in build or reproducibility, we've tried to make it easy to run the project locally.
 We know how annoying it can be to wait for CI.
 Any improvements here are welcome as well!

+## Licensing Information

+This repository contains modified recipe scripts derived from the conda-forge project.
+As these scripts are based on work from conda-forge, they are subject to the conda-forge BSD-3-Clause license.
+You can find the license details in the `LICENSE_PACKAGES.txt` file in this repository.

+By using or redistributing the recipes or packages from this repository, you agree to adhere to the terms of the BSD-3-Clause license provided by conda-forge.